Patool – A Portable Command Line Archive File Manager

 patool: Comparing test1-0.6.1.gz with test2-0.6.1.bz2 ... patool: running /usr/bin/diff -urN /tmp/Unpack_WdttOc /tmp/Unpack_8ZDyPK patool: ... no differences found.

-Also, we can repackage an archive to a different format as below:
+Patool can able to repackage an archive to a different format as shown below:

 $ patool repack test1.tar.gz test1.tar.bz2